jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/Index.page.md

+---
+igversion: 1.1.0
+---

-# Wales FHIR Implementation Guide v1.0.1 STU1 <a class="btn btn-primary justify-content-md-center" href="#resourceindex" role="button" background-color="21305f">Scroll to resource index</a>
+# Wales FHIR Implementation Guide v{{variable: igversion}} STU1 <a class="btn btn-primary justify-content-md-center" href="#resourceindex" role="button" background-color="21305f">Scroll to resource index</a>

-<div class="warning"><b>Important:</b> This is the v1.0.1 Standard for Trial use (STU1) release of the Data Standards Wales FHIR Implementation Guide.
+<div class="warning"><b>Important:</b> This is the v{{variable: igversion}} Standard for Trial use (STU1) release of the Data Standards Wales FHIR Implementation Guide.
 Please be aware that these pages refer to a mixture of active/draft/experimental assets as well as clinical scenarios that are undergoing review.</div>

 ## Project Description and Scope